Term 4 Week 6 2024 Newsletter

 The feedback has been sensational.
 I would like to thank everyone that made the day possible and for those that were able to attend through the week.

-Last week as part of our 75th anniversary celebrations, we gathered for a special whole school Mass under the tent on the school oval to honor the beginning of our school’s journey.
-Our student leadership groups including the SRC, House Captains, School Captains and Music Captains played important roles in the celebration.
-We were also privileged to have Fr.
-Richard Morris a former student of the school join us as the celebrant.
+Last week, as part of our 75 Year Anniversary celebrations, we gathered for a special whole school mass under the tent on the school oval to honour the beginning of our school’s journey.
+Our student leadership groups, including the SRC, House Captains, School Captains and Music Captains, played important roles in the celebration.
+We were also privileged to have Fr Richard Morris, a former student of the school, join us as the celebrant.

-A heartfelt thank you to our Parish Priests, Fr.
-Jacek, Fr.
-Roman and Fr.
-Richard as well as our student leaders, for their support in making the day a success.
-The Mass provided a beautiful moment of reflection and gratitude, honoring the past, present and future of our school.
+A heartfelt thank you to our parish priests, Fr Jacek, Fr Roman and Fr Richard, as well as our student leaders, for their support in making the day a success.
+The mass provided a beautiful moment of reflection and gratitude, honouring the past, present and future of our school.
 Students, staff and families came together in prayer, giving thanks for the many blessings and the unwavering faith that has shaped our school’s journey.
 As we celebrate this milestone, we are reminded of the enduring legacy of peace, love and unity that has defined our school for generations.
-Here’s to 75 more years of growth and grace.
+We look forward to 75 more years of growth and grace.

-As we look ahead to 2025 we are excited to begin planning for our Sacramental Program, which will offer students the opportunity to deepen their faith and take important steps in their spiritual journey.
+As we look ahead to 2025, we are excited to begin planning for our sacramental program, which will offer students the opportunity to deepen their faith and take important steps in their spiritual journey.
 The program typically includes preparation for the sacraments of First Reconciliation, First Communion and Confirmation.
-If you would like your child to be a part of this meaningful experience, please don’t hesitate to reach out to me directly.
+If you would like your child to be a part of this meaningful experience, please do not hesitate to reach out to me directly.
 I am happy to provide more information and discuss any questions you may have regarding the program and how we can best support your child’s faith development.

 Marissa Redden